-- Is 150 meters long. - Is to either the low-voltage or the mediumvoltage distribution network and either overhead or underground, whichever is more common in the economy and in the area where the warehouse is located.
-The length of any connection in the customer's private domain is negligible. - Involves installing one electricity meter.
+- Is to either the low-voltage or the mediumvoltage distribution network and either overhead or underground, whichever is more common in the economy and area where the warehouse is located.
+The length of any connection in the customer's private domain is negligible. - Requires crossing of a 10-meter road but all the works are carried out in a public land, so there is no crossing into other people's private property. - Involves installing one electricity meter.
 The monthly electricity consumption will be 0.07 gigawatt-hour (GWh).
 The internal electrical wiring has been completed.

 What does it take to obtain a new electricity connection in Azerbaijan?
-According to data collected by Doing Business, getting electricity there requires 9 procedures, takes 241 days and costs 591.2% of income per capita (figure 4.1).
+According to data collected by Doing Business, getting electricity there requires 9 procedures, takes 241 days and costs 570.8% of income per capita (figure 4.1).